2 Actionable Ways You Can Recover Lost or Stolen Bitcoin

 Sent Bitcoin To The Incorrect Address

 Bitcoin wallet addresses used to send transactions between other wallets are known as public keys.
-These comprise of a long string of numbers and letters for security, however, the public address can easily be typed incorrectly and sent to the wrong Bitcoin wallet.
+These keys comprise a long string of numbers and letters for security; however, the public address can easily be typed incorrectly and sent to the wrong Bitcoin wallet.

 While sending Bitcoin to a wallet address that doesn’t exist is rare, sending Bitcoin to an unintended wallet address is more common.
 The problem with sending Bitcoin to an unintended wallet address is that once Bitcoin has been sent, it is impossible to reverse the transaction.
 It is then purely down to the discretion of the receiver as to whether funds are returned.